The incredible story behind the invention of conveyor belt sushi

 Anyone who has visited a YO Sushi! restaurant will have experienced the marvel that is kaiten sushi.

-The literal translation means ‘rotation sushi’ and refers to the way the dishes move around on a conveyor belt system.
+The literal translation means ‘rotation’ sushi and refers to the way the dishes move along a conveyor belt.

 The man responsible for this invention, Yoshiaki Shiraishi, developed the idea to overcome a problem he had as the owner of a busy sushi restaurant.